Sam Darcy (footballer)

+Early life

 Darcy grew up in Melbourne’s inner eastern suburbs and studied at Scotch College.
-The 205-cm player scored six goals in an U19s trial match, continuing his excellent play throughout Vic Metro matches.
-In his 3 NAB League games, Darcy averaged 16 touches, 6 marks, and 6 hit outs.
+The 205 cm player scored six goals in an U19s trial match, continuing his excellent play throughout Vic Metro matches.
+In his 3 NAB League games, Darcy averaged 16 touches, 6 marks, and 6 hit-outs.
 He was drafted at pick number 2 in the 2021 AFL draft under the father–son rule.
 His father, Luke Darcy, and grandfather David Darcy both played for the Bulldogs.
 His maternal grandfather David Shaw played for Essendon.
 He played junior football for Hawthorn Citizens and Glen Iris Gladiators in the Yarra Junior Football League.

+AFL career

-He received a Rising Star nomination after Round 4 of the 2024 season.
+Darcy received a Rising Star nomination after Round 4 of the 2024 season.

+In round six, 2026, Darcy suffered a season-ending anterior cruciate ligament injury in the Western Bulldogs' 75-point loss to at GMHBA Stadium.
+His father, Luke, had suffered the same injury in 2005, coincidentally in round six against Geelong at (what was then known as) Skilled Stadium.

+Statistics

+Updated to the end of round 22, 2026.